VariantSync/VEVOS_Extraction/README.md

 - Linux terminal: `./build-docker-image.sh`
 - Windows CMD: `build-docker-image.bat`

-### Start the Variability Extraction in a Docker Container
+### Start the Ground Truth Extraction in a Docker Container
-We provide bash and batch scripts that start the variability extraction and copy all data to _VariabilityExtraction/extraction-results_ once the extraction is complete, or has been stopped.
+We provide bash and batch scripts that start the ground truth extraction and copy all data to _Extraction/extraction-results_ once the extraction is complete, or has been stopped.
 Start the extraction by executing the `start-extraction` script (see examples further below).
 The basic syntax is the following: